 3. Pondering the Word - Meditatio

-This passage of the Gospel forms part of the so called accounts of the infancy of Jesus.
-In a particular way this text follows the scene of the Visitation of Mary “in the house of Zechariah” (Lk 1, 40) after the event of the Annunciation of the Angel, the messenger of the new creation.
+This passage of the Gospel forms part of the account of the infancy of Jesus.
+In a particular way this text follows the scene of the visitation of Mary “in the house of Zechariah” (Lk 1:40) after the event of the Annunciation by the Angel, the messenger of the new creation.

-In fact, the Annunciation inaugurates in a joyful way the fulfilment of God’s promise to His People (Lk 1, 26-38).
+In fact, the Annunciation inaugurates, in a joyful way, the fulfillment of God’s promise to His people (Lk 1:26-38).
 The joy of the new times, which filled Mary, now inundates the heart of Elizabeth.
-She rejoices with the announcement brought by Mary (Lk 1, 41).
-Mary, on the other hand, “magnifies the Lord” (Lk 1, 46) because He has worked great things in her, just as He has worked great marvels for His people in need of salvation.
+She rejoices with the announcement brought by Mary (Lk 1:41).
+Mary, on the other hand, “magnifies the Lord” (Lk 1:46) because He has worked great things in her, just as He has worked great marvels for His people in need of salvation.

-The expression “the time came” reminds us that this reality does not only strike Elizabeth about to give birth, but reveals also something of God’s project.
-In fact, Saint Paul tells us that when the completion of the time came, God sent His Only Begotten Son “born of a woman, born a subject of the Law, to redeem the subjects of the Law, so that we could receive adoption of sons” of God (Gal 4, 4).
+The expression “the time came” reminds us that this reality does not only strike Elizabeth who is about to give birth, but also reveals something of God’s plan.
+In fact, Saint Paul tells us that when the completion of the time came, God sent His Only Begotten Son “born of a woman, born a subject of the Law, to redeem the subjects of the Law, so that we could receive adoption as children” of God (Gal 4:4).

-In the Gospel Jesus in fact, speaks about the completion of times, especially in the Gospel of John.
-Two of these times are the wedding at Cana (Jn 2, 1-12) and the agony on the cross where Jesus exclaims that “all is fulfilled” (Jn 19, 30).
-In the fulfilment of the times Jesus inaugurates an era of salvation.
+In the Gospel, Jesus speaks about the completion of times, especially in the Gospel of John.
+Two of these times are the wedding at Cana (Jn 2:1-12) and the agony on the cross where Jesus exclaims that “all is fulfilled” (Jn 19:30).
+In the fulfillment of the times, Jesus inaugurates an era of salvation.
 The birth of John the Baptist inaugurates this time of salvation.
-In fact, at the arrival of the Messiah he exults and leaps in the womb of his mother, Elizabeth (Lk 1, 44).
-Later on, he will define himself as the friend of the bridegroom (Jesus) who exults and rejoices because of the event of the wedding with the bride, the Church (Jn 3, 29).
+In fact, at the arrival of the Messiah, he exults and leaps in the womb of his mother, Elizabeth (Lk 1:44).
+Later on, he will define himself as the friend of the bridegroom (Jesus) who exults and rejoices because of the event of the wedding with the bride, the Church (Jn 3:29).

-The son will not be named as his father Zechariah, but John.
+The son will not be named after his father Zechariah, but John.
 Zechariah reminds us that God does not forget His people.
 In fact, his name means “God remembers”.
 His son will now be called “God remembers”, because God’s promises were being fulfilled.
 The prophetic mission of John has to indicate God’s mercy.
-In fact, he will be called Johanan, that is “God is mercy”.
-This mercy is manifested in the visit to the People, precisely “as he had promised by the mouth of his holy prophets of ancient times” (Lk 1, 67-70).
+In fact, he will be called Johanan, which is “God is mercy”.
+This mercy is manifested in the visit to the people, precisely “as he had promised by the mouth of His holy prophets of ancient times” (Lk 1:67-70).
 Thus, the name indicates the mission of the one about to be born.
-Zechariah will write the name of his son on a tablet so that all could see with admiration (Lk 1, 63).
+Zechariah will write the name of his son on a tablet so that all could see with admiration (Lk 1:63).
 This tablet is the echo of another inscription, written by Pilate to be fixed on the cross of Jesus.
-This inscription revealed the identity of the mission of the Crucified: “Jesus, the Nazarene, King of the Jews” (Jn 19, 19).
+This inscription revealed the identity of the mission of the crucified: “Jesus, the Nazarene, King of the Jews” (Jn 19:19).
 This writing also provoked the admiration of those who were in Jerusalem for the feast.

 John is the precursor of Jesus in everything.
-Already since his birth and childhood he points out to Christ.
+Since his birth and childhood he points out to Christ.
 “Who will this child be?
-He is “the voice which cries out in the desert” (Jn 1, 23), impelling all to prepare the way of the Lord.
-He is not the Messiah (Jn 1, 20), but he indicates this with his preaching and above all with his life style of asceticism in the desert.
-Meanwhile the child grew up and his spirit grew strong.
-He lived in the desert until the day he appeared openly to Israel”.
-(Lk 1, 80).
+He is “the voice which cries out in the desert” (Jn 1:23), impelling all to prepare the way of the Lord.
+He is not the Messiah (Jn 1:20), but he indicates this with his preaching, and above all, with his lifestyle of asceticism in the desert.
+Meanwhile, the child grew up and his spirit grew strong.
+He lived in the desert until the day he appeared openly to Israel” (Lk 1:80).

 - John identifies himself as the friend of the bridegroom.
 According to you, what is the meaning of this image?

-- John the Baptist has always been seen by the Church as its type.
-He is the one who prepares the way for the Lord.
-Does this have some relevance for our daily life?
+- John the Baptist is the one who prepares the way for the Lord.
+How is this relevant in our daily life?